wimbarelds/ayumi-tooltip/README.md

 # ayumi-tooltip

-Show tooltip on ayumi-love for champion-links
+Chrome Extension to show tooltip on ayumi-love for champion-links